exoplatform/exo-documentation/docs/PersonalApplications.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To view all information of a contact, simply click their name.
 You
-will be redirected to his/her profile page.
+will be redirected to their profile page.

 |PRFL-10|